 Email notifications are sent to task owners and project managers at various milestones of the workflow including changes to the workflow status such as deletion of a task or re-assigning a task to another user.

 There are also system tray notifications displayed at these milestones if the Zoom Task Manager is running in the background (a recommended practice):

 On MacOS X, Growl-enabled notifications can also be displayed.

 Customizing E-mail Notification

 It is possible to customize the look and feel of these notifications including the branding.
-Among the server configuration folder (conf/), you would find HTML templates of these notifications under a folder named “mail-templates”.
+In the server configuration folder (conf/), you would find HTML templates of these notifications under a folder named “mail-templates”.
 You can edit these .html files to customize it according to your (organization’s) requirements.
-A detailed how-to on is available here.
+A detailed how-to is available here.